apify/apify-docs/content/docs/actors/tasks.md

 # Actor tasks

 Tasks let you create multiple re-usable configurations of a single actor that are adapted for specific use cases.
-For example, you can create one **Web Scraper** ([apify/web-scraper](https://apify.com/apify/web-scraper)) configuration (task) that scrapes the lastest reviews from imdb.com, another that scrapes nike.com for the latest sneakers, and a third that scrapes your competitor's e-shop.
+For example, you can create one **Web Scraper** ([apify/web-scraper](https://apify.com/apify/web-scraper)) configuration (task) that scrapes the latest reviews from imdb.com, another that scrapes nike.com for the latest sneakers, and a third that scrapes your competitor's e-shop.
 You can then use and reuse these configurations directly from [Apify Console](https://console.apify.com/actors/tasks), [schedules]({{@link schedules.md}}), or [API](/api/v2#/reference/actor-tasks/run-collection/run-task).

 All your tasks are listed at [https://console.apify.com/actors/tasks](https://console.apify.com/actors/tasks).

 You can create tasks both for your personal actors and for those made by someone else.
-Just [search Apify Store](https://console.apify.com/actors?tab=store) to find an actor you want to use and click the **Create new task** button.
+Just [search Apify Store](https://console.apify.com/store) to find an actor you want to use and click the **Create new task** button.

 Like any other resource, you can share your actor tasks with other Apify users via the [access rights]({{@link access_rights.md}}) system.

 ## Create

-Open any actor from [Apify Store](https://console.apify.com/actors?tab=store) or your list of [actors](https://console.apify.com/actors) in Apify Console.
-In the top-right section of the page, click the **Create new task** button.
+Open any actor from [Apify Store](https://console.apify.com/store) or your list of [actors](https://console.apify.com/actors) in Apify Console.
+In the top-right section of the page, click the **Create empty task** button.

 ![Create a new Apify task]({{@asset actors/images/create-task.webp}})

-Alternatively, you can navigate to the [**Tasks** section in Apify Console](https://console.apify.com/actors/tasks) and select **Create a new task** in the top-right corner.
-This will take you to Apify Store, where you can choose an actor to create a task from.

 ## Configure